FAIR & GREEN

 Fair and Green was conceived by its founder- Neena Jha – who realized that in today’s fast paced life, children throughout their early development process still need simple, engaging toys to improve their motor skills and spark their initial creativity.
 As a mother herself, she noticed when raising her young family that iPad app’s for young children were becoming the norm, and the small beautiful interactive toys she played with as a child, were missing from the toy store shelves.
 As a mother who also understands that our role in minimizing adverse impact to our planet and its natural resources, Neena set out on a mission to bring to market all natural and safe toys, created in an environmentally and socially responsible manner, that inspired fun and creativity amongst children.

-In early 2009 she founded Fair and Green Toys.
+In 2014 she founded Fair and Green Toys.
 Fair and Green today has relationships with international artisans and craftsmen that hand produce one of a kind toys for children 6 months and older.
 It is the gentle loving touch of the craftsman’s hands that bring these toys to life.
 With centuries old designs and traditions these craftsman use only sustainable practices to bring this beautiful art form to life.
 Our handcrafted toys represent legacy designs that have stimulated smiles and motivated spontaneous play in children for hundreds of years.

 The story of this ancient art began centuries ago in a small village in India.
 The local ruler, Tipu Sultan, invited the best artisans from Persia to come and show the village craftsman how to make wooden toys.
 He requested no harm be done to the forest, such that the only wood to be used was the wood that has fallen from the existing forested areas surrounding a lovely lake.
 The Persian artisans taught the village craftsman how to mill and turn the wood to create smooth surfaces and creative shapes.
 Additionally, the teachers and artisans collaborated with natural earthly ingredients such as spices, and herbs to develop the rich color palette included in each of these Toys.
 This longstanding tradition of creating these beautiful handmade toys is now alive and thriving in small shops, and by artisans who work in their own homes in India.